JoeRRPhillips/alpha_zero/README.md

 Comments:
 • Current implementation is on a custom Connect4 environment.
-• This is for learning more about RL; environment design can be made more efficient.
+• Environment design can be made more efficient if needed.
-• This was undertaken as a fun project - the next one will be AlphaZero for (amateur) Go, building upon lessons learned in this project.